ansible/ansible/docs/docsite/rst/scenario_guides/guide_kubernetes.rst

 Filing issues
 `````````````

-If you find a bug or have a suggestion regarding individual modules or the role, please file issues at `OpenShift Rest Client issues <https://github.com/openshift/openshift-restclient-python/issues>`_.
+If you find a bug or have a suggestion regarding modules, please file issues at `Ansible Kubernetes collection <https://github.com/ansible-collections/community.kubernetes>`_.

-There is also a utility module, k8s_common.py, that is part of the `Ansible <https://github.com/ansible/ansible>`_ repo.
-If you find a bug or have suggestions regarding it, please file issues at `Ansible issues <https://github.com/ansible/ansible/issues>`_.
+If you find a bug regarding OpenShift client, please file issues at `OpenShift REST Client issues <https://github.com/openshift/openshift-restclient-python/issues>`_.